aartipb/Post-It/README.md

-# NotesOnline
+# Post-It-4-24
-A place to store online notes!
+A place to store online notes for 24 hours!
 Built with a Node.js backend connected to the HTML/JS/JQuery frontend using express middleware.

 ## Tools to install
 Before running the project, please be sure to install both node.js (https://nodejs.org/en/) and a code editor such as VSCode (https://code.visualstudio.com) somewhere on your computer.